shivasiddharth/GassistPi/README.md

 3. Choose the audio configuration according to your setup.

-**Non-Raspberry Pi users, choose the USB-DAC option.
-The speaker-test command is used to initialize alsa, so please do not skip that.
-AIY-HAT and CUSTOM-HAT users, please reboot the Pi at places mentioned, else it will lead to audio and taskbar issues.**

 3.1.
 USB DAC or USB Sound CARD users,
 ```
 sudo chmod +x ./GassistPi/audio-drivers/USB-DAC/scripts/install-usb-dac.sh